Robert Blythe (actor)

-Robert Blythe (1947 – 20 November 2018), also known as Bob Blythe, was a Welsh actor and voice over artist.
-He was brought up in Tan-y-groes St in Port Talbot.
-He was best known for playing Richard 'Fagin' Hepplewhite in the Welsh situation comedy High Hopes.
+Robert Blythe (1947 – 20 November 2018), also known as Bob Blythe, was a British actor and voice over artist from Port Talbot, Wales.
+He was brought up in Tanygroes St in Port Talbot.
+He was best known for playing Richard 'Fagin' Hepplewhite in the BBC Wales situation comedy High Hopes.

 Career

 Prior to training as an actor at the Arts Educational Trust in London, he was a surveyor.

 His theatre work included repertory seasons at the Haymarket Theatre, Leicester, the Sherman Theatre, Cardiff, the Liverpool Playhouse, the Connaught Theatre, Worthing, and the Grand Theatre, Swansea.
 He also toured the Far East, Middle East, India and Europe with various productions.

 His work at the Royal National Theatre included Henry IV, Part 1 and Part 2, Henry V, Mother Clap's Molly House, and Under Milk Wood.

 He was an associate artist of Clwyd Theatr Cymru where his credits included, the Life of Galileo, Barnaby and the Old Boys, Cabaret, Equus, Entertaining Mr Sloane, A Christmas Carol, The Journey of Mary Kelly, The Norman Conquests, King Lear, Bedroom Farce, The Rabbit, One Flew over the Cuckoo's Nest, A Chorus of Disapproval, and An Inspector Calls.

 Other theatre included Badfinger at the Donmar Warehouse and on tour, Ghosts at the Royal Exchange Theatre, Manchester, House and Garden for Alan Ayckbourn at the Stephen Joseph Theatre, Scarborough and Twelve Angry Men at the Garrick Theatre, London.